What animal is depicted on the Welsh flag? National symbols of Wales

 Wales - one of the four main administrative and political parts of Great Britain, in the past a conglomerate of independent Celtic kingdoms.

-Wales located in the southwest of the UK.
+Wales located in the southwest of Great Britain.

 Capital - Cardiff